Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

 - F4: User can view tasks
     - R1: User can view a list of their tasks from Canvas LMS.
-    - R2.
-User can filter tasks by course.
-    - R3: User can sort tasks by date.
     - R4: Tasks will have a name, course with which it is associated, and a description.